The B&W Picture Place

 The Vanished Pubs of Chester

 Dee Banks: The White House.
 The White House, and the nearby Red House, both started trading in the mid-19th century and were probably great rivals in trade.
-The White House was built in 1868 by a Mr Edward Tasker, the first licencee, the same gentleman also built, in 1853, The Bars Hotel, Foregate Street, later known as Tiffany's.
-In 1880 the licencee was Joseph Nuttall.
+The White House was built in 1868 by a Mr Edward Tasker, the first licencee, The same gentleman also built, in 1853, The Bars Hotel, Foregate Street, later known as Tiffany's.
+In 1871 the licencee was still Edward Tasker, in1880 Joseph Nuttall.
 In February 1889, Mrs Mary Bulger took over the tenancy of the White House for the princely sum of £250 with a rent of £40 p.a.

 In 1910, Kelly's Directory gives the licencee as Mrs Annie Harvie- who is recorded as still being there in 1942!

 The 1952 edition of the same directory lists the landlady as Mrs. Annie Clark- was this the same venerable licencee with a new, married, name?
-The White House closed and demolished in 1971 and the site now occupied by a bland block of flats.
+The White House was, sadly, closed and demolished in 1971 and its site is now occupied by a bland block of flats, albeit ones with splendid riverside views.

+In 1871 Edward Jones was the proprietor.
 In the 1891 Returns of Licenced Houses of Cheshire, it is stated the licencee was a Mr Tom Hague, and the owner Mr James Parry of The Bars Hotel, Foregate Street (note the name Parry as owners again).
-In 1910 Philp Kelly was the licencee, in 1942 George Cunningham and in 1952 his widow, Mrs Margaret Cunningham.
+In 1910 Philp Kelly was the licencee, in 1919-20 Mrs M Shaw, in 1934 A Blake, in 1942 George Cunningham and in 1952 his widow, Mrs Margaret Cunningham (Kelly's Directory).

 Until the end of 2005, the Red House was a popular and characterful riverside pub- a 'bit rough round the edges' but nontheless with decent beer and a beautiful garden accessable both by road and by river.
-In June 2006, however, it had a huge glass box added to its rear and was transformed into an uber-posh restaurant.
+In June 2006, however, it had a huge glass box added to its rear and was transformed into an uber-posh bar/restaurant.
 Its press release at the time reassured locals that "they would still be welcome to pop in for a pint".
 This has apparently since proved not to be the case.
+This writer was a regular visitor to the Red House when the children were growing up.
+They regularly got soaked, fooling about on the riverbank at the bottom of the garden there.
+We miss it.

 "It is disgusting to note the increase in the quantity of coffee used by my subjects and the amount of money that goes out of the country in consequence.
 Everybody is using coffee.
 If possible, this must be prevented.
 My people must drink beer."
 Frederick the Great